Email Service Requirements

 Definition of "Technology Environment" for Duquesne University Email Service Requirement:

-The technology environment is the property of Duquesne University and as such retains exclusive rights to the environment including permission to monitor and log activity.
+The technology environment is property of Duquesne University and as such retains exclusive rights to the environment including permission to monitor and log activity.
 All messages, data files and programs stored in or transmitted via the technology environment ("Electronic Communications") are Duquesne University records.
 The University reserves the right to access and disclose all messages, data files and programs sent over or stored in its technology environment for any purpose.
 Duquesne University reserves the right to periodically examine any aspect of the technology environment and any other rights necessary to protect the technology environment.

 2. Email and Restricted Data

 Duquesne University email services are provided by Microsoft Office 365, which offers a level of privacy for Duquesne University higher than the public offering.
 However, email is not a secure mechanism for sharing data.
-Therefore, Restricted Data as defined in the CTS Data Governance Service Requirements is strictly prohibited from being sent in an email.
+Therefore, Restricted Data as defined in the CTS Data Governance Service Requirements is strictly prohibited from being sent in email.
 As stated in the CTS Data Governance Service Requirement this includes information that is regulated such as Personally Identifiable Information (PII), Family Educational Rights & Privacy Act (FERPA), Health Insurance Portability Act (HIPAA), Gramm-Leach-Bliley Act (GLBA, the EU General Data Protection Regulation (GDPR) or other regulated data as defined.
 If restricted data is sent via email, the body of the message or attachment must be fully encrypted.

 3. Email Accounts and Directory Information